MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/setting-your-coexistence-and-upgrade-settings.md

 1. In the left navigation, go to **Org-wide settings** > **Teams upgrade**.

-2. At the top of the **Teams upgrade page** page, make the following changes if they will work for you.
+2. At the top of the **Teams upgrade** page, make the following changes if they will work for you.
     - Set the **Coexistence** mode.
         - **Islands** - Use this setting if you want users to be able to use both Skype for Business and Teams simultaneously.
         - **Skype for Business only** - Use this setting if you want your users to only use Skype for Business.